Lifecycle concepts that reduce costs and carbon footprint

-The current market situation is working as a catalyst for the rampage of new business models in the marine industry.
-One of these models is digitalization and outsourcing of lifecycle services to save costs and minimize risks.
+New business models are being adopted in the marine industry to increase efficiency, minimize risks, lower costs while ideally minimizing carbon footprint at the same time.
+One of these models is the digitalization and outsourcing of lifecycle services.
 It is not a new model for marine per se, but it is being adopted in new areas, such as hotel and crew areas.

-Blog post by Hervé Touzard, Vice President Spares, and Nicolas Lesbats, Vice President Maintenance, at ALMACO Service Division
+Blog post by Hervé Touzard, Vice President Life Cycle Services, and Nicolas Lesbats, Vice President Maintenance, at ALMACO Service Division

 Digital tools bring measurability